UAE Digital Banks Compared 2026: Wio, Liv, Mashreq Neo and More

 YAP

 YAP launched in the UAE in 2021 as a non-banking financial services provider.
-It is not a bank — it operates under a stored-value facility licence from the Central Bank of UAE.
+It is not a bank.
+It operates under a stored-value facility licence from the Central Bank of the UAE.
 This matters because:

-• Funds in a YAP account are not FDIC/deposit-insured in the same way as a licensed bank
+- Funds in a YAP account do not have the same deposit-protection profile as money held with a fully licensed bank

 Key details: